Skip to content

 Converting a Resolvable To a Concrete

-Once you're finished defining your form for example FieldContext struct for you, passes it to your resolvable component, to produce a static form of your input called a concrete input.
+Iridium can now take your form definition, and when a user performs a request for your form, can generate that FieldContext struct for you, passes it to your resolvable component, to produce a static form of your input called a concrete input.

 Generating context and defining how a resolvable is converted to it's concrete form is an overridable process that you can learn more about here.

-Concrete Varients
+Concrete Variants

 Concrete varients represent the state of your component after it has resolved all its state based on the current request.